isomerpages/mlaw-acd/index.md

     - infopic:
           title: Learn from guidance videos
           subtitle: " "
-          description: Understand the requirements of a regulated dealer before you perform a transaction.
+          description: Understand the requirements of a regulated dealer.
           button: Learn More from videos
           url: /guidance-videos-and-posters/#Videos%20and%20Posters
           image: /images/Watch%20Guidance%20Videos.png